ilkkamtk/wop/week2.md

    * Check `uploads` folder after uploading to see new files.
       * Filenames are automatically hashed.
       * If you want to have more control over filenames use [Diskstorage](https://github.com/expressjs/multer#diskstorage)

-1. Earlier you moved front end files (html, css etc.) to public_html.
-If you test the index.html in public_html, you'll get [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors in your browser's console.
-To fix cross-origin issue, you need te enable CORS in your Express app with [these instructions](https://expressjs.com/en/resources/middleware/cors.html).
-   * Test that `index.html` works when you run it from public_html

 1. Add all files to git, commit and push

 ## Database connection